This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Along with his father’s.
 That was a surprise to everyone.

 Now, in the wake of DHs and Kreachur’s story, Regulus’s death, if we accept his birth date as 1961, as it is shown on the tapestry sketch, he would have to have died in 1978, rather than 1979 in order to have taken the actions that Kreachur claims he did at the ages Kreachur claims he did them.
-In this instance it would be more to Rowling’s usual pattern (i.e., spacing children n a family 2 years apart) to dismiss the 1961 birth date and conclude that he was born in 1962 instead.
+In this instance it would be more to Rowling’s usual pattern (i.e., spacing children in a family 2 years apart) to dismiss the 1961 birth date and conclude that he was born in 1962 instead.
 Which puts us onto a slippery slope indeed, and still contradicts OotP.

 Those fans who check the HP Lexicon site would have also noticed that at some point the Lexicon had adjusted the death date of the 3 Black sisters’ father, Cygnus, from 1992 to 1979 as well.
 This is a development reflecting the information as rendered by the designers of the tapestry for the film version of OotP.
 We do not know where the film designers got their numbers.
-But that several other glitches and errors on the original sketch seem to have been retained in the film’s version leaves one to question whether Rowling had anything to do with it.
+But that several other glitches and errors on the original sketch seem to have been retained in the film’s version leaves one to question whether Rowling had anything to do with it at all.
 One would expect her to have corrected either all the most glaring errors or none of them.

 And Regulus is still recorded as having died in ’79.